pinalzala/DropBox-PHP-API-using-CURL/README.md

 Require "functions.php", create an object and start calling functions!

 How to get the example running:
 Deploy to your web server
 Make sure the file "tokens" is read+writable(Set Read/Write permission to file) by your web user.
 Edit "functions.php" and include your Live Client ID, Secret Key and oAuth callback URL in relevant places.
-Hit "mytest.php" and follow the step to login with DropBox!
+Run "mytest.php" and follow the step to login with DropBox!

-For any Questions:
-E-Mail me at pinal@pinalzala.me